mph-/lcapy/doc/expressions.rst

 constant (DC), AC, transient, or a combination of AC, DC, and transient.
 A causal signal is zero for :math:`t < 0`.

-The behaviour of a system is described in a transfom domain (Laplace, Fourier, or phasor) by a transfer function.
+The behaviour of a system is described in a transform domain (Laplace, Fourier, or phasor) by a transfer function.
 This is the ratio of two transformed signals, for example, :math:`H(s) = V_2(s) / V_1(s)`.
 Impedances, :math:`Z(s) = V(s) / I(s)`, and admittances, :math:`Y(s) =